|

 Because

-programs can't write data correctly.
+some programs can't write data correctly.
 To get this to work so applications

 can save data to these folders, you can try to right click your applications